TreyE/yellr/GETTING_STARTED.md

 # Get Started as a Developer

-First - this assumes you have Elixir 1.9.1 installed.
-Instal via asdf or your preferred version manager - or just directly.

-You will need to:
-1. Fetch Dependencies
-2. Initialize the Database
-3. Start your server
+This tells you how to get going with development of Yellr.
+There are a couple of different paths available, depending on what you are after.

+## IF YOU ARE LAZY/AWESOME

-*OR* - if you want to skip all that and look at the documentation, run:
+If you want to skip all the installation and just get a sense of what is going on, run:
 ```
 ./docker_testing_status_report
 ```